Brown Sugar Cinnamon Pop Tarts

 To Make The Pie Crust

 - In a food processor or by hand, stir together the flour and salt.
 Sprinkle very cold butter over the top and pulse for a few seconds or cut the butter with the pastry cutter/fingertips until it is about the size of split peas.
-3 cups (360 g) unbleached all-purpose flour 1 teaspoon salt 16 tablespoons (2 sticks, 227 g) cold unsalted butter
+3 cups (360 g) unbleached all-purpose flour 1 teaspoon kosher salt 16 tablespoons (2 sticks, 227 g) cold unsalted butter

 - Sprinkle half of the ice water over the flour mixture and mix gently to dampen flour.
 Add the remaining water in two stages and continue to pulse or stir until a dough forms.
 When enough water has been added to allow dough to hold together, gather it into a ball and transfer to lightly floured surface.Press dough into a flat disk, then place in large zipper bag.
-Refrigerate dough for at least an hour or overnight.
+Refrigerate dough for at least an hour.
 8-10 tablespoons ice water

 To Shape The Pop Tarts